Episode Two — ‘Take The Bad Guys’ Guns Away’

 “I’m gonna tell ya what the theory is – if you have a national database, and a totalitarian government steps up and wants to disarm the citizens, you’ve just given them a roadmap on how to disarm those citizens,” Prince said.

 Prince’s aversion to apparently any change to gun ownership as he knows it put off Cry Havoc’s young cast members.
 But now, because of their visit to the gun range, they know what sort of firepower students like themselves have faced during school shootings.

 A couple of weeks later, the cast headed to snowy New England for spring break to explore the aftermath of a different mass shooting.
-They met with survivors of the 2012 murders at Sandy Hook Elementary in Connecticut.
+They met with parents of the children murdered at Sandy Hook Elementary in Connecticut in 2012.
 What they heard can best be told through the voices of two parents: Mark Barden and Nicole Hockley.

-Hockley’s six-year-old son Dylan was one of 26 people murdered at Sandy Hook Elementry in December, 2012.
+Hockley’s 6-year-old son Dylan was one of 26 people murdered at Sandy Hook Elementary in December 2012.